 Exact Equivalent Circuit:

-• All the prime quantities are referred to primary side.
+• All the prime quantities are referred to the primary side.

 Equivalent Circuit Referred to Secondary Side:

-• The following test are performed to find the performance parameters of transformers.
+The following tests are performed to find the performance parameters of transformers.

 • If the polarities of the windings are as marked on the diagram, the voltmeter should read E=(E1–E2).
 If it reads (E1 + E2), then it is called additive polarity.
 We don't want additive polarity because these are subjected to high voltage stresses.